 With a keen eye on the future and 20/20 vision, leading Australian cereal breeding company, InterGrain, has launched its latest wheat, RockStar and it’s set to hit the ground and perform in 2020 and beyond.

 RockStar is tipped to rock wheat yields within the mid to late flowering class in Western Australia where it will play off against Magenta and in eastern Australia against LRPB Trojan.

-A high yielding wheat that performs across a range of environments, RockStar sets a new yield benchmark for mid to late flowering wheats in western and southern (SA/VIC) wheat growing areas, where it has recently received Australian Hard (AH) classification in the southern region (SA/VIC) zone and is a potential AH in the Western (WA) and South-East zones (Southern NSW).
+A high yielding wheat that performs across a range of environments, RockStar sets a new yield benchmark for mid to late flowering wheats in western (WA) and southern (SA/VIC) wheat growing areas, where it has recently received Australian Hard (AH) classification in the southern (SA/VIC) and western (WA) zones and is a potential AH in the South-Eastern zone (Southern NSW).

 According to InterGrain CEO Tress Walmsley, RockStar will be a hit with growers next year in southern wheat growing areas simply because it will give them an opportunity to spread their variety risk, while delivering superior yields, which should mean more money in the bank.

 “Smart, profitable wheat growing in 2020 and beyond is all about making sound variety choices to minimise risk and maximise returns and this InterGrain mindset is hard wired into RockStar.

 “We have a proven track record in breeding and releasing exceptionally high yielding wheats, including Vixen, Devil and new generation Clearfield® Plus wheats Chief CL Plus and Sheriff CL Plus.
 RockStar raises the bar again for its flowering class,” Ms Walmsley said.